 UND Phoenix FTC is an FAA-certified Part 141 Flight School and is approved to train veterans and their eligible dependents using VA education benefits in the state of Arizona.
 We have partnered with Chandler-Gilbert Community College (CGCC) in offering the Associate in Applied Science in Airway Science Technology degree for 26 years.
 This is a professional aviation training program geared toward preparing students for a career in aviation.

-Completion of this certification will coincide with the beginning of the CGCC 2022 Summer semester on 16 May 2022 where awardees are expected to enroll and continue their education for five semesters and ultimately earn their AAS in Airway Science Technology and receive their FAA Flight Instructor Certificate.
+Completion of this certification will coincide with the beginning of the CGCC 2022 Fall semester in the third week of August, 2022 where awardees are expected to enroll and continue their education for five semesters and ultimately earn their AAS in Airway Science Technology and receive their FAA Flight Instructor Certificate.

 Students are required to relocate to the Mesa, AZ area for approximately 24 months to attend training.
 All courses are in-person.
 Relocation costs are not covered by the scholarship.

 TOTAL TRAINING COST